kyle-n/HighlightedTextEditor/README.md

 }
 ```

-Notice the NSRegularExpression is instantiated **once**, not somewhere where it will be recreated when the view is redrawn.
+Notice the NSRegularExpression is instantiated **once**.
+It should not be recreated every time the view is redrawn.
 This [helps performance](https://stackoverflow.com/questions/41705728/optimize-nsregularexpression-performance).

 ## API